Question

 Resume Experts • 10+ Years Experience

-Serve is not inherently bad to have on your resume—it's just not as powerful as other words that could better highlight your achievements.
-The word "serve" can make you sound like you were merely fulfilling basic duties rather than driving results or taking initiative.
+Serve is not inherently bad to have on your resume, it's just not as impactful as other words that demonstrate your specific contributions and achievements.
+The word "serve" can make your accomplishments sound routine rather than highlighting the value you brought to your role.

-I've compiled powerful synonyms you can use instead of "serve" that will make your resume stand out to hiring managers and better communicate your professional value and accomplishments.
+I've compiled some synonyms you can use instead of Serve that will make your resume stand out to recruiters and hiring managers.
+Each alternative is designed to showcase your proactive approach and the specific value you delivered in your roles.

 Better Alternatives to Use Instead